ashinw/house-prj-pub/lower-level/section-A-requirements.md

-# Section A - Main bathroom [Resource]
+# Section A - Laundry

 ## Context

-Section A remains as the main bathroom on the lower level.
+Section A will become the laundry located in the north west corner in the house where the main bathroom is currently located.
+The [main bathroom](./section-D-requirements.md) will be moved to section D.

 ![TO-BE lower-level diagram](Lower-Level-TO-BE-sections.svg)